opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-status/README.md

 ## Edit, re-order or remove a work package status

-1. To **edit** an existing work package status click on the status name.
+1. To **edit** an existing work package status click on the status' name.
 2. To **sort** the status, e.g. in the status drop-down list of the work packages, click on the arrows to move the status up or down in the list.
 3. To **delete** the work package status click on the delete icon.